-Certain statements included in this Quarterly Report on Form 10-Q for the period ended June 30, 2021 (this "Report"), including without limitation, statements in this Management's Discussion and Analysis of Financial Condition and Results of Operations, which are not historical facts are "forwardlooking statements" within the meaning of the U.S. federal securities laws, including the Private Securities Litigation Reform Act of 1995.
+Certain statements included in this Quarterly Report on Form 10-Q for the period ended September 30, 2021 (this "Report"), including without limitation, statements in this Management's Discussion and Analysis of Financial Condition and Results of Operations, which are not historical facts are "forwardlooking statements" within the meaning of the U.S. federal securities laws, including the Private Securities Litigation Reform Act of 1995.
 Forward-looking statements generally can be identified by the use of forward-looking terminology, such as "may", "will", "expect", "intend", "estimate", "anticipate", "believe", "project", "plan" or "continue" or the negative thereof or other similar words.
 The Company cautions readers not to place undue reliance on any such forward-looking statements, each of which involves certain risks and uncertainties, including, but not limited to, those listed in Part 1, Item 1A of our Annual Report on Form 10-K for the year ended December 31, 2020 (our "2020 Form 10-K"), and in our other filings with the Securities and Exchange Commission (the "SEC").
 Such risks and uncertainties could cause actual results to differ materially from those discussed in, or implied by, the forward-looking statements.
-Any such risks and uncertainties may also be exacerbated by the ultimate impact of the COVID-19 pandemic, which is unknown at this time.
-In addition, statements made in this Report about the COVID-19 pandemic and the potential effects and impacts of the COVID-19 pandemic on the Company's business, financial condition, liquidity and results of operations may constitute forward-looking statements due to factors and future developments that are uncertain, unpredictable and, in many cases, beyond our control, including the scope, duration and extent of the pandemic, actions taken by governmental authorities and businesses in response to the pandemic and any resurgences or variants, vaccination rates and the direct and indirect impact of the pandemic on our employees, customers and third parties with which we conduct business.
+Any such risks and uncertainties may also be exacerbated by the ultimate impact of the COVID-19 pandemic and the emergence of virus variants, which is unknown at this time.
+In addition, statements made in this Report about the COVID-19 pandemic and the potential effects and impacts of the COVID-19 pandemic on the Company's business, financial condition, liquidity and results of operations may constitute forwardlooking statements due to factors and future developments that are uncertain, unpredictable and, in many cases, beyond our control, including the scope, duration and extent of the pandemic, actions taken by governmental authorities and businesses in response to the pandemic and any resurgences or variants, vaccination rates and the direct and indirect impact of the pandemic on our employees, customers and third parties with which we conduct business, including difficulties or delays in manufacturing or delivery of inventory or other supply chain disruptions.
 Although management has taken steps to mitigate any negative effect of such risks and uncertainties, including the impact of the COVID-19 pandemic, significant unfavorable changes could severely impact the assumptions used.
 Forward-looking statements speak only as of the date they are made, and we do not undertake any obligation to update them to reflect the impact of subsequent events or circumstances, except as required by law.
 As used in this Report, unless the context otherwise requires, references to "we", "us", "our", the "Company" and "TransAct" refer to the consolidated operations of TransAct Technologies Incorporated and its consolidated subsidiaries.